LiF-x/lifxmod.com/FAQ/how-can-i-set-mines-people-have-made-to-collapse-quicker.md

     $cm_config::Geo::HeavyTimberDecayValue = 100;

-These strings should be Edited and pasted into your game server console
+These strings should be Edited with the values of your choice and pasted into your game server console